seccubus/seccubus/README.md

   - You can use this mechanism to provide ssh keys that are used to start remote scans
 * HTTP_AUTH_HEADER - Set the http authentication header
   - If you are using something like OpenAM to authenticate your users, this allows you to set which http request header contains the user that OpenAM detected
+* TZ - Set the timezone of the container

 Change log